Discover the Charm of Mount Angel Oktoberfest and Mount Angel Abbey in Oregon.

 Families will appreciate the variety of entertainment options, including games and activities for children.
 These elements ensure that visitors of all ages can enjoy the festive spirit of the event.

-In the Alpinegarten, there is not a bad seat in the house.
+In the Alpinegarten, there is no bad seat in the house.
 This premium entertainment venue requires admission.
 Everyone has a great view of the stage and all of the incredible entertainers.
 This is the place for audience participation, and everyone is a part of the fun.
 This is the venue to meet with your family and friends, and you may even make new friends!
 The Alpinegarten is open to all ages during its operating hours, so bring the kids.
-It also has a terrific selection of both German and craft beers, wines, with a tasty cider, and a seltzer to fit everyone's tastes.
+It also has a terrific selection of both German and craft beers, wines, a tasty cider, and a seltzer to fit everyone's tastes.
 These offerings represent the best of centuries-old German brewing traditions and great representations of Oregon Craft brewers.

 Arts and Crafts Vendors